 SPECIAL LASTS FOR CHILDREN

 The lasts used for LOWA’s children’s footwear are not simply mini-versions of the lasts used for adults’ feet.
 They have been specially modified to reflect the anatomy of children’s feet and reduced in size.
 In addition, the height and width of the heel, toe and instep areas have been modified.

-To ensure that the ankle is completely enclosed and stabilised, the height of the upper used in children’s hiking boots is somewhat higher then the height of adults’ boots.
+To ensure that the ankle is completely enclosed and stabilized, the height of the upper used in children’s hiking boots is somewhat higher than the height of adults’ boots.
 This feature also protects children’s ligaments, which are much more elastic than the ligaments of adults.